In the footsteps of Lisbeth Salander

 Are you a fan of Stieg Larsson’s fiction trilogy about journalist Mikael Blomkvist and computer hacker Lisbeth Salander?
-Experience Stockholm from the charcters' perspective – with a little imagination, it will feel like you are part of the suspenseful mystery as the plot unfolds.
-Guided tours are available, but you are welcome to explore the settings on your own.
+Experience Stockholm from the charcters' perspective.
+Go on a guided tour or explore the settings on your own.

-Larsson’s trilogy has become a huge success.
+Larsson’s crime novels have become a huge success.
 The Girl with the Dragon Tattoo, The Girl Who Played with Fire, and The Girl Who Kicked the Hornets’ Nest have sold millions of copies worldwide and have been made into feature films.
 Since then, masses of Stieg Larsson fans have been making their way to Stockholm to see the settings where the stories take place.

 There is more than one way to experience the city from a Millennium Trilogy perspective.
 One is to go on the Stockholm City Museum’s popular and award-winning Stieg Larsson Millennium Tour.
 The walking tour is spiced with factual information and intriguing stories that tie the real Stockholm with its fictional counterpart.